—Hot Steel—

 I duck into the storage to grab more veg and steal sixty seconds of air.

 From the dining room, laughter floats in.
 Light.
 Polished.
-The kind that clinks like crystal.
-Champagne-bubble laughter.
+The kind that clinks like crystal with champagne-bubble laughter.

-It drifts down the corridor, thin and brittle, all sharp edges and curated delight, slicing straight through the sweat, grease and heat.
+It drifts down the corridor, thin and brittle, all sharp edges and curated delight, slicing straight through sweat, grease, and heat.

-My hand tightens on the ladle until my knuckles bloom white.
-Three accents swanning about in that dining room like a badly dubbed opera: North London, faux-Italian, wounded French and one twat trying to swallow the lot.
+My hand tightens on the ladle until my knuckles go white.
+Three accents swanning about out there like a badly dubbed opera: North London trying its best, faux-Italian, wounded French, and one man attempting to swallow all of it at once.
 Lovely.

-They wouldn’t know hollandaise from custard if you shoved it in their faces, but they’ll snap photos, post it online, call it a moment.
+They wouldn’t know hollandaise from custard if you weaponised it, but they’ll call it a moment.
 Call it art.
-Call it whatever keeps the likes coming.
+Call it whatever keeps the photos and likes rolling in.

 "Callum!"